cjekel/tindetheus/README.rst

 How it works
 ============

-Essentially you can use the last layer a CNN trained for facial classification as a feature set that describes an individual's face.
+The last layer of a CNN trained for facial classification can be used as a feature set which describes an individual's face.
 It just so happens that this feature set is related to facial attractiveness.

 tindetheus let's you build a database based on the profiles that you like and dislike.
 You can then train a classification model to your